Teacher Training: MBCT for Cancer Specialist

 Standard rate – Single accommodation and board £997

 Standard rate – Shared accommodation and board £957

 TTP & Master’s rate – Single accommodation and board £932

 TTP & Master’s rate – Shared accommodation and board £892

 Standard Rate – The rate for accessing this training as a ‘stand-alone’ training event and not part of a CMRP teacher training pathway.

 TTP & CMRP Master’s rate – 10% reduction of the training cost, excluding accommodation, for those currently on the Teacher Training Pathway (TTP) or the CMRP Master’s programme.

-Please let us know in the notes section of the application form if you would like to pay a £200 deposit in the first instance and choose the applicable rate in the drop-down list in the application form.
+If you would like to pay a £200 deposit in the first instance please choose the applicable rate in the drop-down list in the application form.

 Employer’s rate – Recognising the large administrative overhead of dealing with employers, we will be adding a £50 surcharge if the employer is paying directly; where possible we would advise applicants to pay themselves and reclaim on expenses to avoid the charge.
 We will be applying this to all our offerings with effect from September 2020.